common name: blister beetles

 Tetraonyx quadrimaculata (Fabricius) - Trinidad, Lesser Antilles, Puerto Rico, Hispañola, and the U.S. Coastal Plain from northern Florida (Alachua and Putnam counties) to Alabama and North Carolina.
 Convolvulaceae (Ipomoea) and Leguminosae (Bradburya, Coelosia) in the U.S. and these families and Bignoniaceae, Euphorbiaceae, and Verbenaceae in the West Indies.
 Reported damaging grapefruit flowers in Puerto Rico.

-Zonitis cribricollis (LeConte) - Widely distributed in Florida, south to Dade County Achillea, Coreopsis, Helianthus, and Rudbeckia (Compositae).
+Zonitis cribricollis (LeConte) - Widely distributed in Florida, south to Dade County Achillea, Coreopsis, Helianthus, and Rudbeckia (Asteraceae).
 Rare.

 Zonitis vittigera (LeConte) - Eastern U.S. and southeastern Canada.
 Represented in Florida, where it occurs south to Highlands County, by the nominate, eastern race.
-Numerous Compositae and Psoralea (Leguminosae).
+Numerous Asteraceae and Psoralea (Leguminosae).

 Blister beetles receive their common name from the ability of their hemolymph to produce blistering on contact with human skin.
 Hemolymph is often exuded copiously by reflexive bleeding when an adult beetle is pressed or rubbed.
 Blisters commonly occur on the neck and arms, as the result of exposure to adult beetles attracted to outdoor lights at night.
 General handling of adults seldom results in blistering unless the hemolymph contacts the relatively thin skin between the fingers.
 Unless extensive, medical treatment beyond first aid for blistering on humans is probably not necessary.
 The blistering on the individual shown in the photograph, while uncomfortable, was not painful.
 The blisters soon diminished on their own.